intel/unet/2D/openvino/README.md

 # Intel&reg; [OpenVINO&trade;](https://software.intel.com/en-us/openvino-toolkit) integration (2018 R5)

-### How to freeze a saved TensorFlow*/Keras model and convert it to OpenVINO&trade; format
+### How to freeze a saved TensorFlow*/Keras model and convert it to Intel&reg; OpenVINO&trade; format

 1. Convert your Keras model to TensorFlow* saved model fomat.